lilab-bcb/pegasus/docs/installation.rst

 5. **For macOS 10.14 or later:** for these macOS versions, you need to set the following environment variable before installing Pegasus::

-	export MACOSX_DEPLOYMENT_TARGET=10.14
+	export MACOSX_DEPLOYMENT_TARGET=10.15

-where ``10.14`` is the version number for macOS Mojave.
+where ``10.14`` is the version number for macOS Catalina.
 You should change it to your own OS version.
-For example, ``10.15`` is for macOS Catalina.
+For example, ``10.14`` is for macOS Mojave.

 5. Install pegasus::